fleschutz/PowerShell/Docs/check-dns.md

 ## check-dns.ps1 - Checks the DNS resolution

-This PowerShell script checks the DNS resolution with frequently used domain names.
+This PowerShell script measures and prints the DNS resolution speed by using 200 frequently used domain names.

 ## Parameters
 ```powershell